-During the first few weeks of its opening, traffic on Bridge Street was almost completely absent as local commuters tried out the new road, and tourists were directed to the new road.
+During the first few weeks of the Bypass opening, traffic on Bridge Street was almost completely absent as local commuters tried out the new road, and tourists were directed to the new road.
 Now the traffic has evened out and traffic is split between the two roads, so the heavy traffic problem has been alleviated.

-As a result of this major change in traffic, the Bridge Street commercial area has been in a downward transition over the past year.
-It is important to also note the likely negative impacts on the commercial area due to the current state of the economy.
-Interviews with business owners on Bridge Street indicate that businesses dependent on tourist traffic have lost significant sales over last year.
+However, lesser traffic has also affected the local businesses by decreasing their visibility.
+It is also important to acknowledge the likely negative impacts on the commercial area due to the current economic downturn.
+Interviews with business owners on Bridge Street indicate that businesses dependent on tourist traffic have lost significant sales over last year (approximately 6 businesses depend on tourist traffic).
 On the other hand, businesses with a loyal customer base have remained stable over last year because their customers no longer need to wait in heavy traffic to get to Bridge Street.
 These businesses have expressed concern, however, that new customers are no longer being drawn to the area.
 Today the primary visitors to the Bridge Street Neck neighborhood are residents, customers visiting a specific retail or business enterprise, and commuters already familiar with the road.